robertpreshyl/allyshipseclabs-azure-tpot-threat-research/README.md

 ## 🔭 Security Onion Monitoring (Sep 4–13)

-Security Onion continuously monitored the T‑Pot host and related endpoints over the NetBird WireGuard overlay (`100.66.0.0/16`).
+Security Onion continuously monitored the T‑Pot host and related endpoints over the NetBird WireGuard overlay (`<NETBIRD_OVERLAY_NETWORK>`).
 This provided encrypted, policy‑controlled access to telemetry and detections from anywhere, including mobile.

 Key observations from the dashboards (time window 2025‑09‑04 00:00:58 – 2025‑09‑13 12:00:58):